Was Your Stroke Misdiagnosed?

 *This web site is designed for general information only.
 The information presented at this site should not be construed to be formal legal advice nor the formation of a lawyer/client relationship.

-On average, an individual in the United States suffers from a stroke every 40 seconds.
-Stroke is the third leading cause of death in this country (after heart disease and cancer), and it is also the top cause of serious, long-term disability.
-Tragically, over 140,000 individuals die each year as a result of a stroke.
+On average, an individual in the United States suffers from a stroke every 40 seconds and someone dies from a stroke every 3 minutes and 11 seconds.
+Stroke is the fifth leading cause of death in this country, and it is also the top cause of serious, long-term disability.
+Tragically, over 165,000 individuals die each year as a result of a stroke.

 While these statistics can seem alarming to the average individual, they hit much closer to home if you are a stroke survivor yourself.
 As you have experienced, strokes do not discriminate.
 Strokes happen to people of all ages, races, and genders.